UP TO 60% OFF BLACK FRIDAY SALE!

 Choosing between Type 21 and Type 22 radiators

-Now you know the difference between Type 21 and Type 22 radiators it should make buying the right one simple.
+Now you know the difference between Type 21 and Type 22 radiators, it should be simple to buy the right one.

 Why choose a Type 21 radiator?

 A Type 21 convector radiator is ideal for smaller spaces.
-With a reduced depth it means that you can still get excellent heat output, but without sacrificing too much space.
-If space is very tight and heat output isn’t a huge factor then you could consider a Type 11 radiator which is even slimmer.
+With a reduced depth, it means that you can still get excellent heat output without sacrificing too much space.
+If space is very tight and heat output isn’t a huge factor, then you could consider a Type 11 radiator, which is even slimmer.

 Why choose a Type 22 radiator?